 Origin of control

-Synonyms for control
+synonym study for control

-Examples from the Web for controllability
+Example sentences from the Web for control

 The controllability of artificial light makes it superior to natural light in many ways.Artificial Light|M. Luckiesh

 - to regulate (financial affairs)